lclarkmichalek/site/content/post/monitoring-queue.md

 Now, there are issues with this, the primary being that the values of `stream` are unbounded.
-Prometheus scales primarily with the number of metrics, and each new value of `stream` creates a new metrics.
+Prometheus scales primarily with the number of metrics, and each new value of `stream` creates a new metric.
 However, in our situation, we are only creating a single metric per `stream` value, and the value of being able to see different stream names is greater than the risks involved.
 When we graph this, we probably only care about the top few streams.
 For this, we can use